 Seven days per week.
 All salmon except coho, two fish per day (C.1).
-Chinook minimum size limit of 24 inches total length (B).
+Chinook minimum size limit of 24 inches total length through May 31, 20 inches thereafter (B).
 See gear restrictions and definitions (C.2, C.3).

-In 2015, season opens April 4 for all salmon except coho, two fish per day (C.1).
-Chinook minimum size limit of 24 inches total length (B); and the same gear restrictions as in 2014 (C.2, C.3).
+In 2016, season opens April 2 for all salmon except coho, two fish per day (C.1).
+Chinook minimum size limit of 24 inches total length (B); and the same gear restrictions as in 2015 (C.2, C.3).

 California State regulations require all salmon be made available to a CDFW representative for sampling immediately at port of landing.
 Any person in possession of a salmon with a missing adipose fin, upon request by an authorized agent or employee of the CDFW, shall immediately relinquish the head of the salmon to the state.
-(California Fish and Game Code §8226)
+(California Code of Regulations Title 14 Section 1.73)